ZhgChg.Li

 case .payment:

-// Simulating payment page needing only these handlers, with paymentNavigationActionHandler having the highest priority
+// Simulate payment page only needs these handlers, with paymentNavigationActionHandler having highest priority

 let paymentNavigationActionHandler = PaymentNavigationActionHandler()